Now Enrolling Canine Patients with Liver Tumors

 Does your dog have a liver tumor?
 We are now enrolling canine patients that have a liver tumor into a clinical trial that is using a new therapy called INSPIRE, which uses electrical pulses to safely destroy the cells within a tumor.

 This study has two treatment groups.

-One group of study applicants that have one liver tumor measuring between 1-5cm will be screened through the Medical Oncology service at NC State Veterinary hospital for eligibility.
+One group of study applicants that have 1-2 liver tumor measuring between 1-5cm will be screened through the Medical Oncology service at NC State Veterinary hospital for eligibility.
 If eligible, patients in this group will return one week later for a one time INSPIRE therapy.
 This will be followed by a surgery a week later to remove the tumor and part of the liver.

 The second group of study applicants should have one liver tumor measuring between 2-3cm.
 Potential candidates will come in through the Medical Oncology service at NC State Veterinary Hospital for a screening appointment to check eligibility for enrollment.
 If eligible, patients will return one week later for a one time INSPIRE therapy.
 Patients will then be monitored over a 9 month period which include four recheck appointments.
 During which patients will receive a CT scan and bloodwork to monitor the destruction of the tumor.

 Patients should have a cytological diagnosis of the liver tumor prior to their screening appointment.